There is a lot to be said for the simple pleasure of a picnic. But it is the simplicity of the picnic where so many get it wrong.

 - Or is the simplicity of a nice bit of grass under a tree or a blanket on the beach picnic-perfect enough?

-- Do you need natural solutions to keep flies and bugs at bay?
+- Do you need solutions to keep flies and bugs away outdoors?

 Keep it Clean and Eco Friendly

-While you want to pack as light as possible it doesn’t mean you have to leave a pile of disposable trash behind.
-If your picnic set doesn’t come complete with food storage containers, you can still pack light and responsibly.
+While you want to pack as light as possible, it doesn’t mean you have to leave a pile of disposable trash behind.
+You can still pack lightly and responsibly even if your picnic set lacks food storage containers.

 Sustainable and Lightweight Picnic Accessories

-If you grab a picnic to go from your favourite food outlet, try to opt for minimal or eco friendly packaging.
-There is nothing worse than seeing a bin full of plastic takeaway containers at your fave picnic spot.
+Opt for minimal or eco-friendly packaging if you grab a picnic to-go from your favorite food outlet.
+Nothing is worse than seeing a bin full of plastic takeaway containers at your fave picnic spot.

 Simple Picnic Food Tips

-Remember, picnicking can be as simple as sandwiches and thermos of tea lakeside, a cheese and wine beach date at sunset or even a pizza in the park.
+Remember, picnicking can be as simple as sandwiches and a thermos of tea lakeside, a cheese and wine beach date at sunset, or even a pizza in the park.

 Sauces and Dressings